-World trade in goods expanded rapidly during the 1990s and 2000s, which contributed to a large decline in manufacturing employment in the United States (Autor et al., 2013; Pierce and Schott, 2016) and Europe (Dorn and Levell, 2021).4 Although majority public opinion did not turn against globalization, skepticism against trade became increasingly politicized (Walter, 2021).
+World trade in goods expanded rapidly during the 1990s and 2000s, which contributed to a large decline in manufacturing employment in the United States (Autor et al., 2013; Pierce and Schott, 2016) and Europe (Dorn and Levell, 2024a,b).6 Although majority public opinion did not turn against globalization in most countries (Davenport et al., 2022), skepticism against trade became increasingly politicized (Walter, 2021; Colantone et al., 2022).
 During the campaign for the 2016 US presidential election, both the eventual Republican nominee Donald Trump and the runner-up for the Democratic nomination Bernie Sanders voiced opposition to trade integration and demanded greater protections for US manufacturing workers (Davenport, 2016).

-The initial tariff volleys were fired in early 2018: in January, the US announced new safeguard tariffs on washing machines and solar panels; in March, the US announced tariffs on steel and aluminum imports from most countries, invoking threats to national security; and in April and June, China and the European Union, respectively, responded with retaliatory actions against US exports, especially farm products.5 The US soon escalated the trade conflict with China into a broader anti-China trade policy.
+The initial tariff volleys were fired in early 2018: in February, the US introduced new safe-guard tariffs on washing machines and solar panels; in March, the US imposed tariffs on steel and aluminum imports from most countries, invoking threats to national security; and in April and June, China and the European Union, respectively, responded with retaliatory actions against US exports, especially farm products.7 The US soon escalated the trade conflict with China into a broader anti-China trade policy.
 In the summer and fall of 2018, the US imposed a 10 percent tariff on a wide range of Chinese imports, to which China reacted swiftly with sizable retaliatory tariffs on US exports.
 In the summer and fall of 2019, the US expanded Chinese imports subject to tariffs and raised levies from 10 percent to 25 percent.
 China again reacted with higher tariffs on US exports.
 In under two years, the average US tariff on Chinese goods jumped from 3.1% to 21.0%, while the average Chinese tariff on US goods increased from 8.0% to 21.8%.